LWRGitHub/vegan-recipes-search-engine/README.md

 ```

 **Troubleshooting Bootstrap Cards**

 The curent vertion of Bootstrap as of ***Saterday July 10, 2021*** has some kind of bug in it when it comes to Cards so I have provided an old vertion of `React-Bootstrap` in the file named "bootstrap"
+- Simply replace the bootstrap file in node_modules with the one provided.

 ## IMG